An analogue of Ramanujan's identity for Bernoulli-Carlitz numbers: Introduction

-\end{theorem} In 1977, Berndt \cite[Theorem 2.2]{Berndt} showed that both Euler's formula (\ref{(1.1)}) and Ramanujan's formula (\ref{(1.2)}) are special cases of a general transformation formula of analytic Eisenstein series, thus they are natural companions of each other.
-Then Gun, Murty and Rath \cite{GMR} gave a modern interpretation of (\ref{(1.2)}), that is, it encodes fundamental transformation properties of Eisenstein series on the full modular group and their Eichler integrals.
-This approach has been further extended by Berndt and Straub \cite[Section 5]{BS} to weight $2k+1$ Eisenstein series of level 2 through secant Dirichlet series.
-Recently, Chavan \cite{Chavan} presented an elementary proof of (\ref{(1.2)}) which relies on a Mittag-Leffler type expansion for hyperbolic contangent function and Euler's identity for even zeta values.
+In 1925, Marulkar \cite{SL} provided the first proof of equation (\ref{(1.2)}), though he was not aware that this formula had already appeared in Ramanujan’s notebooks.
+Later, (\ref{(1.2)}) was rediscovered and studied by Grosswald in \cite{Gross1, Gross2}.
+In 1977, Berndt \cite[Theorem 2.2]{Berndt} demonstrated that both Euler's formula (\ref{(1.1)}) and Ramanujan's formula (\ref{(1.2)}) are special cases of a general transformation formula for analytic Eisenstein series, establishing them as natural companions.
+In 2011, Gun, Murty, and Rath \cite{GMR} offered a modern interpretation of (\ref{(1.2)}), showing that it encodes fundamental transformation properties of Eisenstein series on the full modular group and their Eichler integrals.
+This approach was further extended by Berndt and Straub \cite[Section 5]{BS} to weight $2k+1$ Eisenstein series of level 2 via secant Dirichlet series.
+In 2024, as a complement to the work of Berndt and Straub \cite{BS}, Dixit \cite{Dixit 2024} provided a survey of recent developments and generalizations of Ramanujan's identity (\ref{(1.2)}), covering extensions in settings such as Lambert series, Koshliakov zeta functions, higher Herglotz functions, and non-holomorphic Eisenstein series.
+The survey also discussed connections to modular forms, number theory, and other mathematical areas that have emerged in the last decade.

+Recently, Chavan \cite{Chavan} presented an elementary proof of (\ref{(1.2)}), based on a Mittag-Leffler type expansion of the hyperbolic cotangent function: